-Homemade chickpeas are a must for making hummus, chickpea soup, or anything else you love to make with chickpeas.
+Homemade chickpeas are a must for making hummus, Italian Chickpea Soup, or anything else you love to make with chickpeas.
 I like to make chickpeas in a pressure cooker because they get softer than when boiled, and they cook much faster than boiling.
 But I included instructions for either method.

 - 1 cup dry chickpeas